-He was born on 15th of February 1974 in Waidhofen a der Thaya, in the district of Lower Austria.
+He was born on February 1974 15, in Waidhofen an der Thaya, in the district of Lower Austria.
 Interestingly, his first sport was cycling.
 He has competed in the BMX World Championship and in 1986 became a champion.
 He stayed involved in cycling even after he was established driver, formed his own team and even presented a limited edition of the high-quality mountain bikes.

 The same year, driving Joest’s Opel Calibra, Wurz spent a full season in the International Touring Car Championship and did relatively well, scoring points in the most of the races but he couldn’t score any top 5 finish.

 In 1997 Wurz has competed in the FIA GT Championship driving a Mercedes.
 He won one out of 10 races and finished 10th in the championship.
 However, the most important thing that year was unexpected Formula 1 debut.

 He jumped into the seat of Benetton, replacing Gerhard Berger in the Canadian Grand Prix.
 He retired from the race, just as in the French Grand Prix, but impressed in his third and last appearing that year, finishing 3rd in the British Grand Prix, behind Jacques Villeneuve and Jean Alesi.

 That result persuaded everybody in Benetton to promote Wurz to a race driver in 1998.
 The first half of the campaign was really good for the Austrian who finished in Top 5 in six out of nine races, but later his performances deteriorated and in the last seven races he couldn’t win a point.
 Anyway, he was 8th in the Drivers’ Championship what was a result worthy of respect for the rookie.